chuckpr/BIOS512/assignments/FINAL_PROJECT.md

 # Final project specifications

+For your final project, produce a data narrative in a Jupyter Notebook.
+You can use any data source you like.
+Highlight what's interesting in the data and guide the reader through a short data-driven story with the data transformation and visualization skills you've developed in this class.

 The purpose of the final project is to demonstrate that you can build a data narrative from scratch.
 Your project should be reproducible in that all your data operations and code for data visualizations is captured and transparent.